-On this page you will find articles that have been published in past editions of Exchange, our quarterly magazine for Society members.
+On this page you will find articles that have been published in the past.
 Please feel free to download these articles by clicking on each headline.
 Please note to view these articles, you will need a pdf reader such as Adobe Acrobat.

 Dr Christine Clark, a pharmacist with specialist knowledge in dermatology, discusses the main treatments for eczema from making sense of topical formulations, antihistamines (what they are and what they do), using topical corticosteroids and using topical calcineurin inhibitors safely and effectively.